 We will also require:

-The reference form(s) may be taken away for completion, however, they must be returned within three working days of receipt of the holding deposit otherwise the property will be placed back onto the open rental market and you will forfeit your holding deposit.
+The Note of Interest Form(s) may be taken away for completion, however, they must be returned within three working days of receipt of the holding deposit otherwise the property will be placed back onto the open rental market and you will forfeit your holding deposit.

 In the event that your application fails, we will return your holding deposit.